namor5772/Altimeter/README.md

 ## Assembly
 Here we detail the actual construction of the altimeter.
-The printed version of the Altimeter.per file is really all you need to do this, together with the componennt mapping.
+The printed version of the Altimeter.per file is really all you need to do this, together with the component mappings.

 Steps:
-1. Cut out the strip board to the shown shape, so that it fits in the required enclosure.
+1. Cut out the strip board to the shown shape.
+It should fit snuggly into the Jiffy box.
 1. Make the breaks in the copper tracks as indicated by the X's.
 Note: Altimiter.per always shows the non copper side of the veroboard, so be carefull when doing this.
 1. Solder the wire links (green horizontal) using 22awg tinned copper wire.
 Make sure this is on the side without the copper strips and are flush to the board since some misht be below some of the component boards and we don't want any shorts!
 1. Install wire links INP, BAT, D2 & C2 using plastic shielded solid cored hookup wire on the copper side of the veroboard.
 Make sure that the wire does not extend to the non-copper side to avoid possible shorting!